The Jeopardy game template challenges learners to test their knowledge retention in multiple categories. Here’s how it works.

 - Prepare a balanced mix of true and false statements to keep your learners guessing.
 After typing in a true statement, tick the Correct option underneath the question’s text box to indicate that it is True.
 For false statements, make sure the box is unticked to indicate that it is False.

-You can click on the Remove this section button underneath a question to delete it.
+You can click on the Trash can Icon just right above the text field to delete the question.
 Conversely, if you change your mind, you can click the + Add a section button if you want to add another true or false statement.
 By default, the template opens with three questions per point designation.

 The first question mix, directly underneath the Category text box, refers to the 200 point question.
 The question mix after that refers to the 400 point question, proceeding until you reach the last question mix for the category’s 1000 point designation.